framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 **Engine versions supported**: Unreal Engine 4.15 - 4.24

 @alert Important
-It's forbidden to host the Universal Unreal Engine 4 Console Unlocker binaries elsewhere, be it your own site or e.g. Nexus Mods.
+It's forbidden to host the Universal Unreal Engine 4 Unlocker binaries elsewhere, be it your own site or e.g. Nexus Mods.
 The only site the unlocker binary is distributed on is this site.
 @end